ns_http - HTTP client functionality

 The third example is a code snippet making a POST requests via HTTPS and provides url-encoded POST data.
 The example sets a larger timeout on the request, provides requests headers and returns reply-headers.

-####################### # construct POST data ####################### set post_data [join [lmap {key value} { q NaviServer } { set _ "[ns_urlencode $key]=[ns_urlencode $value]" }] &] ####################### # submit POST request ####################### set requestHeaders [ns_set create headers "Content-type" "application/x-www-form-urlencoded"] set r [ns_http queue -method POST \ -headers $requestHeaders \ -timeout 10.0 \ -body $post_data \ https://httpbin.org/anything] ####################### # output results ####################### ns_log notice "status [dict get $r status]" ns_log notice "reply [dict get $r ]" ns_log notice "headers [dict get $r headers]"
+####################### # construct POST data ####################### set post_data [join [lmap {key value} { q NaviServer } { set _ "[ns_urlencode $key]=[ns_urlencode $value]" }] &] ####################### # submit POST request ####################### set requestHeaders [ns_set create headers "content-type" "application/x-www-form-urlencoded"] set r [ns_http queue -method POST \ -headers $requestHeaders \ -timeout 10.0 \ -body $post_data \ https://httpbin.org/anything] ####################### # output results ####################### ns_log notice "status [dict get $r status]" ns_log notice "reply [dict get $r ]" ns_log notice "headers [dict get $r headers]"

 The fourth example is a code snippet that sets a larger timeout on the request, provides an ns_set for the reply headers, and spools results to a file if the result is larger than 1000 bytes.